-NONPARTISAN CANDIDATES IN RUN-OFF CONTESTS IN THE GENERAL ELECTION may re-submit the same Candidate's Statement as printed in the Presidential Primary Election Voter Information Guide or present a new Candidate's Statement by August 7, 2020, 5:00 p.m.
+NONPARTISAN CANDIDATES IN RUN-OFF CONTESTS IN THE GENERAL ELECTION may re-submit the same Candidate's Statement as printed in the Presidential Primary Election Voter Information Guide or present a new Candidate's Statement by August 9, 2024, 5:00 p.m.
 The Registrar of Voters' office will not automatically print the old statement in the Presidential General Election Voter Information Guide.
-The Candidate's Statement, accompanied by full payment, must be submitted to the Registrar of Voters NO LATER THAN AUGUST 7, 2020, 5:00 P.M.
+The Candidate's Statement, accompanied by full payment, must be submitted to the Registrar of Voters NO LATER THAN AUGUST 9, 2024, 5:00 P.M.
 FOR THE PRESIDENTIAL GENERAL ELECTION.
-The cost for the General Election Candidate's Statement will remain the same as for the Presidential Primary Election.

-LEGISLATIVE CANDIDATES may re-submit the same Candidate's Statement as printed in the Presidential Primary Election Voter Information Guide or present a new Candidate's Statement by August 7, 2020, 5:00 p.m.
+LEGISLATIVE CANDIDATES may re-submit the same Candidate's Statement as printed in the Presidential Primary Election Voter Information Guide or present a new Candidate's Statement by August 9, 2024, 5:00 p.m.
 The Registrar of Voters' office will not automatically print the old statement in the General Election Voter Information Guide.
-The Candidate's Statement, accompanied by full payment, must be submitted to the Registrar of Voters' office NO LATER THAN AUGUST 7, 2020, 5:00 P.M.
+The Candidate's Statement, accompanied by full payment, must be submitted to the Registrar of Voters' office NO LATER THAN AUGUST 9, 2024, 5:00 P.M.
 FOR THE PRESIDENTIAL GENERAL ELECTION.
-The cost estimate for the General Election Candidate's Statement will remain the same as for the Presidential Primary Election.

 However, legislative candidates may purchase statement space in the guide only if they have agreed to voluntary expenditure limits.
 If a candidate rejected the voluntary expenditure ceiling in the Primary Election but did not exceed the ceiling during that election, he/she may amend the Form 501 to accept the expenditure ceiling for the General Election.
-The amended Form 501 must be filed within 14 days following the Primary Election - no later than March 17, 2020, 5:00 p.m.
+The amended Form 501 must be filed within 14 days following the Primary Election - no later than March 19, 2024, 5:00 p.m.